shmuel/vacationform/README.md

 Deploying to CF
 -----

-The app is currently running on the PEZ CF belonging to djanssen@pivotal.io.
+The app was built to run on Pivotal Web Services, a CloudFoundry instance.

 There is a sample manifest under `manifest.yml.template`.
 You will have to add the name of the app and the URL of your GAS script.
 Then